veebch/twirly/README.md

 Total cost of materials ~ 35 USD.

 ## Assembly
-Clone this repository, install [ampy](https://github.com/scientifichackers/ampy), and copy the required files to the pico.

-Then

 - Connect the 12V power to **VCC** and **GND** on the driver board.
 - Connect the motor to outputs **A-1A** and **A-1B** on the driver board.